 Point three

 It’s an adaptation.
 Your Kosovo is an adaptation of 1999’s Kosovo, ^in that same way^ the Oscar-winning movie “West Side Story” updates Shakespeare’s “Romeo & Juliet”.
+Or switch the musical for the “Romeo + Juliet” postmodern flick.

 Point four